Don’t leave a lump sum of money

 You’ve worked all your life to save for retirement.
 Now, you’ve found that you’re not going to be able to spend it all, or worse, you are afraid to spend your money.
 You’re saving it for your children.

 But there is a bigger problem.
 One child may not be capable of receiving a large lump sum of money if you die.
 This may be due to the inability to manage money, his personal situation or mental health issues.

 Your plan for your child may be to pay out income for five or ten years or for their lifetime.
 But, how do you do this when you die?

 One alternative is to set-up a trust.
-The trust then pays out your child in accordance to the trust by a named trustee.
-This can be very costly and time consuming.
+The trust then pays out your child in accordance with the trust of a named trustee.
+This can be very costly and time-consuming.

 There is an alternative.
 It is a wealth transfer option available to Canadians, which is simple and flexible.
 It is called to annuity settlement option.